vincejstraub/artwork-code-sketches/README.md

 ## Code

-* All random walk visualizations for _Walking nowhere in particular (2020)_ are generated using the script `SWRdrawer`; at each step the location is programmed to jump to a neighbouring site according to a predefined probability distribution and step count.
+* All random walk visualizations for _Walking nowhere in particular (2020)_ are generated using the script `SWRdrawer`, which implements a [simple random walk](https://en.wikipedia.org/wiki/Random_walk); at each step the location is programmed to jump to a neighbouring site according to a predefined probability distribution and step count.
 The images will be saved to a directory called `Images/`. `SRWdrawer.ipynb` provides examples of how to run the script.
 Afterwards, you will have a collection of still images from which a video can be created by stitching the images into a gif or mp4:

 <img src="Images/walking_nowhere_in_particular_example_output.png" width="410"> <img src="Animations/walking_nowhere_in_particular_example.gif" width="415">